monikajaskolka/TeXShop-Themes/README.md

 ## TeXShop 4.08 and later:
 1. Download
+2. Open Terminal
-2. Unzip: `unzip ~/Downloads/TeXShop-Themes-master.zip`
+3. Unzip: `unzip ~/Downloads/TeXShop-Themes-master.zip`
-3. Copy the .plist files into `~/Library/TeXShop/Themes`: `cp TeXShop-Themes-master/*.plist ~/Library/TeXShop/Themes`
+4. Copy the .plist files into `~/Library/TeXShop/Themes`: `cp TeXShop-Themes-master/*.plist ~/Library/TeXShop/Themes`
-4. Open TeXShop and go to `Preferences > Themes`
+5. Open TeXShop and go to `Preferences > Themes`
-5. Select the theme from the Themes drop down menus and press OK
+6. Select the theme from the Themes drop down menus and press OK

 ## TeXShop 4.07 and earlier:
 1. Download